poooi/poi-server/public/update/en-US.md

-## POI v10.2.4 changelog
+## POI v10.3.0 changelog
-### Feature
+### Features
+- Show luck increase by marriage
+- Allow only one poi instance running
-- Add support of Mutsu SP attack
+- Add new AACIs

-## POI v10.2.3 changelog
-### Fix
-- [Windows] Fix vibrancy mode

-## POI v10.2.2 changelog
-### Fix
-- Fix network error caused by region cookie expires
-- Fix battle end notification do not appear when notification type others is disabled

-## POI v10.2.0 changelog
-### Feature
-- Update AACI data
-- Update OASW data
+- Add quick display settings besides welcome message
-- Add support of battle end notification
+- Add bonus of land-base reconnaissance plane
-- Add new plugin `New Ship Reminder`

-### Fix
+### Fixes
-- Fix can't get plugin beta updates
-- Fix crash caused by API change
+- Fix task display when number of maximum tasks increase to 7 or more